JEronen/BenchmarkSandbox/README.md

   enum keys more easily because the methods are small and deterministic.
 - **Zero allocations:** Both lookup approaches allocate zero bytes per operation, confirmed by `Allocated = 0 B`.

-These factors together explain the observed performance difference.

 ---

 ### Takeaway